marcelo-s/akka-cluster-basic/README.md

 ### Application.conf file

 Basic configuration file.
 Provider is set to cluster.
 The netty tcp is set to localhost for testing and the port is "0", this will assign a port automatically.
-However since the ports are being overridden on the properties for the nodes, at the creation of the actor system, see Frontendmain.java and main.Backendmain.java, the overridden port will take precedence.
+However, since the ports are being overridden on the properties for the nodes, at the creation of the actor system, see Frontendmain.java and main.Backendmain.java, the overridden port will take precedence.

 The backends are designed as seed nodes.
 The first one on the list should be the first to start to create the cluster.